 The lungs are enveloped in parietal and visceral pleura and the space between the lungs and thoracic wall is called the pleural space.
 This is usually filled with pleural fluid which forms a pleural seal that holds the outer surface of the lungs against the inner surface of the thoracic wall.
 This ensures that when the thoracic cavity expands or reduces, the lungs move with it due to the surface tension of the pleural fluid forming the pleural seal.

-During breathing, the contraction and relaxation of certain muscles changes the volume of air within the lungs.
+Therefore, the contraction and relaxation of certain muscles during breathing causes movement of the lungs, changing the volume of air within the lungs.

-Boyle’s law states that when the temperature is constant, volume is inversely proportional to pressure.
-Therefore, if the pressure outside the lungs is greater than the inside, air rushes into the lungs and vice versa.
+Boyle’s law states that, when temperature is constant, the volume of gas is inversely proportional to pressure.
+Therefore, when the lungs expand increasing the volume of air within them, pressure declines.
+When the pressure of the air outside the lungs is greater than the air inside, air will rush into the lungs, and vice versa.